katvef/katve-blog/content/posts/mind_and_body_disconnected.md

 so bad that I feel like I'm disconnected from my body.
 I might be thinking about something or doing something, and suddenly this feeling that this body is wrong just comes over me like a wave of emotions and I feel distant from my body; It's like I'm pushed out of the body and just looking out from a window through my eyes.
+A better way to describe the feeling would be to say it's like being in
+<span style="text-decoration: underline;" title="Virtual Reality">VR</span>,
-I can still move my body (if I'm not too anxious and lose control of my body), but it feels unreal.
+but most people don't know how it feels I can still move my body (if I'm not too anxious and lose control of my body), but it feels unreal.

 Dissociation and depersonalization seem to become more common by the day.
 Looking in the mirror is difficult; all I see is a handsome person that I am not.
 I don't want to be handsome, I want to be